ixanza/tranquility/README.md

 #### Start Skyrim

 After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics check.
-Do not worry about this part as the Tranquility will overwrite these graphics settings.
+Do not worry about this part as the installation will overwrite these graphics settings.
 Start the game and exit once you're in the main menu.

 ### Using Wabbajack